7/30/2019

 speaker

-Kevin.
 So if we could just do a little math here.
-Basically, you're running a lot more pre-build homes in one queue.
-So you closed at higher percent in three queues.
-How I look at your 38% number that you disclosed for intra-quarter orders closing.
-What I'm interested in is your closing for four queue at the low end, 15,700, up to 16,000.
+Basically, you're running a lot more pre-built homes in one queue, so you closed a higher percent in three queues, how I look at your 38% number that you disclosed for intra-quarter orders closing.
+What I'm interested in is your closing for 4Q at the low end, 15,700, up to 16,000.
 That's interesting in that you have a pretty high percent of your under construction, which is how we do everything.
 Can you explain why that low end of guidance, which is 54% of units under construction, would be up from 49% last year?
-I know you have spec pre-built homes, which is normal, and you had a last year.
-So are you getting higher conversion cycles or what is it?
+I know you have spec pre-built. homes, which is normal, and you had a last year.
+So, are you getting higher conversion cycles, or what is it?

 speaker